cedadev/jasmin-workshop/exercises/ex03/README.md

 1. How could you share data on JASMIN with users outside of JASMIN?

-1. Why are transfer methods based on SSH not very efficient?
+1. **Why** are transfer methods based on SSH not very efficient over long distances?

 # Cheatsheet